lbnl-science-it/slurm-banking-plugins/README-slurm-21-08-6.md

 ## Source Code Changes

+There are some API changes between Slurm v20.11 and v21.08.
 I only needed to make some minor changes to 2 files in order to successfully build the Slurm banking plugins with Slurm 21.08.6.
 On my Mac, I did:

 ```
 $ sed -i '' -e 's/ESLURM/slurm_err_t_ESLURM/g' job_completion_plugin/src/jobcomp_bank.rs